yellowflowersorganics-star/smartcrop-os/SECRETS_SETUP_GUIDE.md

 # 🔐 GitHub Secrets Setup Guide

-Complete guide to gather and configure all secrets needed for SmartCrop OS GitHub Actions CI/CD pipeline.
+Complete guide to gather and configure all secrets needed for SmartCrop GitHub Actions CI/CD pipeline.

 ---